ZorikovPasha/React-Loft-Mebel/README.md

 - [ ] user gets exprired in a middle of using site
 - [ ] selecting option from header doesnt trigger products refetching
 - [ ] orders with same date are not sorted right when adding new order only before reload
-- [ ] should sanitize furniture after fetching
+- [ ] should sanitize user after fetching
-- [x] /profile floating inputs
-- [ ] add :active state for buttons